SAICA Accredited Programmes - 2018

 ||Quality assurance processes over Academic programmes leading to the qualification as a Chartered Accountant [CA(SA)]

-In its role as an Education and Training Quality Assurer (ETQA) and it terms of its current recognition standing with the Independent Regulatory Board for Auditors (IRBA), the South African Institute of Chartered Accountants (SAICA) accredits certain programmes specifically designed to allow access to Part I of the Qualifying Examination (QE I).
+In its role as an Education and Training Quality Assurer (ETQA) and it terms of its current recognition standing with the Independent Regulatory Board for Auditors (IRBA), the South African Institute of Chartered Accountants (SAICA) accredits certain programmes specifically designed to allow access to the Initial Test of Competence (ITC).

 Programmes accredited by SAICA are only offered at certain universities (listed below).

 - Institutional Audits performed by the Higher Education Quality Council (HEQC);

 - Programme accreditation granted by the HEQC in its role as the band ETQA for Higher Education; and

 - Recognition of degrees registered on the National Qualifications Framework (NQF), which is awarded by SAQA.

 Accreditation of a programme by SAICA means that (extract from the Accreditation and Monitoring Framework):

 - the provider has put in place the appropriate resources that, if utilised effectively, should enable it to deliver the programme at the required standards and levels of quality; and

 - the programme meets SAICA's requirements in terms of the standards of learning and teaching.